 3) What positive next steps can I take in the course of my journey with this new knowledge?

 Keeping score is never just about winning and losing.
-It is about being honest about results and using this information to get better.
+It’s about being honest about results and using this information to improve.

 Related articles